kexiZeroing/kexiZeroing.github.io/src/blog/learn-the-new-frontend-build-tool-vite.md

 ```

 ## From Vue CLI to Vite
+Vue CLI is in Maintenance Mode.
+For new projects, it is now recommended to use `create-vue` to scaffold Vite-based projects.

 1. Remove Vue CLI related dependencies in `package.json`.
 2. Remove `sass-loader` as Vite provides built-in support for the most common pre-processors out of the box.
 3. Add Vite as a dependency, as well as the Vue plugin for Vite.